Cookies on this website

 • Honorary Consultant Forensic Psychiatrist

-My research focuses on the relationship between mental illness and violent crime, the mental health of prisoners, and violence risk assessment.
+My research focuses on the relationship between mental illness and adverse outcomes, the mental health of people in prison, and risk assessment for suicide and violence.
 More recently, I have been investigating how to prevent violence perpetration and suicide in individuals with mental illness, and risk stratification in mental illness.
-This is funded by the Wellcome Trust as part of a Senior Research Fellowship in Clinical Science, and the NIHR Oxford Health Biomedical Research Centre.
+This has been funded by the Wellcome Trust as part of a Senior Research Fellowship in Clinical Science, and currently by the NIHR Oxford Health Biomedical Research Centre.

 By applying epidemiological methods, our team has examined a number of key questions in the area of forensic psychiatry and psychology.
 Using population-based datasets and family-based designs, this work has clarified the contribution of the main neuropsychiatric conditions to violent crime.
 These studies, supported by systematic reviews, have challenged some widely held beliefs (e.g. that epilepsy causes violence), addressed areas of considerable uncertainty (whether schizophrenia increases risk) and highlighted neglected areas of risk (bipolar disorder, depression, and head injury).
 In addition, we have clarified modifiable risk factors for violence risk.
 This work has benefited from novel methods to account for confounding, and collaborations with disease experts and biostatisticians.
 The research on schizophrenia, bipolar disorder, attention-deficit hyperactivity disorder, and epilepsy has contributed to national clinical guidelines, and work on risk assessment to an Institute of Medicine working party and US Congressional Research Service report.
 We have drawn our attention to suicide more recently, and completed a series of studies examining risk factors for suicide in high risk populations (including those with psychiatric diangoses, head injury, and people in prison).